 The renowned Nemacolin Woodlands Resort earned its reputation as a year-round destination when it opened Mystic Mountain.
 With six slopes and trails ranging from beginner to expert, skiers and snowboarders of all ages and ability can carve their marks into the mountain.
 Dog-sledding, snow tubing, cross-country skiing, and snowshoeing round out the options for winter fun at this Laurel Highlands resort.

 Just across the border with West Virginia, Oglebay Resort in Wheeling blows a respectable base of man-made snow onto a slope adjacent to its large grounds.
-The Nutting Winter Sports Complex offers skiing and snowboarding on a groomed trail, plus snow tubing, Thursdays through Sundays, weather permitting, from mid-December through mid-March.
+The Nutting Winter Sports Complex offers skiing and snowboarding on a groomed trail, plus snow tubing, Fridays through Sundays (and school holidays), weather permitting, from mid-December through mid-March.

 Pennsylvania's largest ski area, Seven Springs, was named for an old property deed describing the land as a "piece of property with seven springs on it."
 Located in Pennsylvania's Laurel Highlands, this popular mountain resort operates year-round.
 Winter brings plenty of snow to the 33 slopes and trails, and seven terrain parks on the mountain encourage you to let the skis or snowboard fly.